caszuu/rlxr/README.md

 `rlxr` features a raylib-like subset of the OpenXR API that supports device-independent rendering and interaction with the binding based OpenXR input system.

-Currently only Windows and Linux (`Xlib` only) platforms are supported.
+Currently only Windows, Linux (`Xlib` only) and Android (soon) platforms are supported.
 While OpenGL 3.3 might work, it's recommended to build your project against OpenGL 4.3 as some OpenXR runtimes might require it.

 Feature support:
 - [x] XR Fullscreen Session